 I am interested in your video and sound recording collections...what can you tell me about them?

 - The library's collection of films are intended to support and enrich the curriculum and represent many periods, genres, and countries in an effort to document the history of film.
 Videos are located on the first floor of the library.
 Audiovisual rooms and equipment are available, including an international VCR and DVD player.
 You can locate these items in the library's catalog; search for a particular title just like you would a book.
 The library also has one small collection of films available online: BBC Shakespeare Plays

 - The library's sound recording collection includes primarily classical music, jazz, and world music.
 Recordings are included in our catalog, are located on the second floor, and organized by record labels such as SONYCLAS for Sony Classical.
 CD players are available in the audiovisual rooms.
-Also, the library provides access to streaming music (American Song, Classical Music Library, Contemporary World Music and Jazz Music Library) that you can access on your office computers!
+Also, the library provides access to streaming music (Classical Music Library, Contemporary World Music and Jazz Music Library) that you can access on your office computers!

 How do I find out what items I currently have checked out?

 - Clicking on Library Account from the library's homepage will allow you to access your personal library record to find out what you have checked-out, see if you have any ooverdue materials, check the status of your latest Summit or ILL request, renew items once online, etc.